 Please check with your contractor if they provide kerbside collection at your address.
 If they do, you can arrange for a 'wheelie bin' or buy a pre-paid collection bag from supermarkets, dairies or service stations.
-Please ensure rubbish is put out for collection no later than 7.30am on the allocated day only.

 We don't operate any transfer stations (rubbish dumps/tips) in the Western Bay.
 Transfer stations are available at Maleme Street, Greerton (Tauranga), Truman Lane, Te Maunga (Mount Maunganui) and Dean Crescent (Waihi).